 According to accounts in the literature, the symptoms of the disease did not seem to immediately suggest a unified diagnosis.
-Strange neuropsychiatric behaviors and an overwhelming lethargic sleepiness, which induced a coma like state, as well as muscle rigidity, were cornerstones of the illness.
+Strange neuropsychiatric behaviors and overwhelming lethargic sleepiness, which induced a coma-like state, as well as muscle rigidity, were cornerstones of the illness.

 But not every patient had all of the characteristic symptoms and not all of them experienced the same disease severity.
 According to the medical literature, about a third of the patients died from respiratory failure caused by neurological dysfunction.
 And, while at least hundreds thousands of patients died, there were at least as many who survived.
 Some of the survivors exhibited residual Parkinsonian or neuropsychiatric sequelae.

-A group of patients who survived the outbreak had substantial lethargy, remaining in a sleep like state for years.
+A group of patients who survived the outbreak had substantial lethargy, remaining in a sleep-like state for years.
 Many in this group, described in great detail by Oliver Sacks, MD, were noted to have muscle rigidity at rest.
-Some of them responded to L-dopa, which was a new medication for Parkinson’s disease at the time.
-That symptomatic response points to the possibly that the illness, like Parkinson disease (PD), may involve the substantial nigra in some way.
+Some of them responded to levodopa, which was a new medication for Parkinson disease (PD) at the time.
+That symptomatic response points to the possibly that the illness, like PD, may involve the substantial nigra in some way.

-Because there was an influenza outbreak at the same time as the encephalitis lethargica epidemic, some researchers who study this disease consider an infectious cause to be a possibility--although some others suggest that the two outbreaks may have been coincidental and that an unrelated trigger could have caused the sleeping sickness.
+Although, because there was an influenza outbreak at the same time as the encephalitis lethargica epidemic, some researchers who study this disease consider an infectious cause to be a possibility—although some others suggest that the two outbreaks may have been coincidental and that an unrelated trigger could have caused the sleeping sickness.